b-inary/holdem-hand-evaluator/scripts/Readme.md

 `01-rank_bases.rs` finds more efficient bases for ranks by the greedy method.
 It gives us bases of [1, 4, 16, 67, 295, 1334, 5734, 23800, 60883, 208450, 509982, 1304151, 2967844] and this set requires only 24-bit space.
 There might be a more efficient set of bases, but here we will use this.

-The optimal bases for suits are [1, 12, 77, 84] and it requires a 10-bit space.

-## Flush Checking

-Once we obtain the sum of suit values, it is easy to check whether the hand is flush or not.
-When the hand is flush, there are no possibilities that the hand is also four-of-a-kind or full house; so we can completely divide the process into flush and non-flush.

-`02-flush_table.rs` precomputes a lookup table for judging flush.

 ## Perfect Hashing for Non-flush

 When the hand is not flush, the hand strength can be computed only by the sum of rank values.
 However, referring to a lookup table with a 24-bit index is inefficient.
 Actually, there are only 73,775 possible values for rank sums.

 This is where the complete hash function comes in.
 The complete hash function is a hash function that is injective, so collisions do not occur by principle.

-Here we use a simple hash function called the single displacement method. `03-offset_table.rs` attempts to generate an offset table used in the hash function in which the maximum hash key is minimized.
+Here we use a simple hash function called the single displacement method. `02-offset_table.rs` attempts to generate an offset table used in the hash function in which the maximum hash key is minimized.

 To achieve a better compression ratio, we also mix the bits before applying the hash function by multiplying an odd number.
-A good multiplier is also given by `03-offset_table.rs`.
+A good multiplier is also given by `02-offset_table.rs`.

 ## Now, Refer to the Lookup Table!

-`04-lookup_tables.rs` computes lookup tables both for flushes and non-flushes.
+`03-lookup_tables.rs` computes lookup tables both for flushes and non-flushes.
 The lookup table for flushes has 8,129 entries (= 16KB) and that for non-flushes has at least 73,775 entries (= 144KB).

 Although there are 52 choose 5 (= 2,598,960) unique five-card poker hands, many of those have the same strength; actually, it is known that there are only 7,462 equivalence classes on five-card poker.
 Therefore, the return value fits in a 16-bit integer.